casson-projects-2020/untainted-heart/content/start.md

 The problem is: you’re firing blind.

 You begin to wonder if there’s anything else you can do.
 Wild ideas race through your mind.
 Stop and wait?
 Short-circuit one of the lamps?
 Would the explosion scare the creature off?
 Open the hatch and fight?
-But you’d have to put on your suit first — and while a Scorpion can’t slice through steel, it can snap a person in half.
+But you’d have to put on your suit first — and while a Scorpion can’t slice through steel and lead, it can snap a person in half.